 - hepatitis and sexually transmitted diseases (including syphilis); - (2) Pulmonary, liver and cardiac abnormalities; - (3) Dermatological and neurological consequences of addiction; and - (4) Possible concurrent surgical problems. - 7.
-Programs are required to check the DOH Prescription Drug Monitoring Program 216-RICR-20-20-3 for each new admission, in accordance with R.I.
-Gen. Laws § 21-28-3.32 for each new admission and at each annual physical. - 8.
+Programs are required to check the RIDOH Prescription Drug Monitoring Program 216-RICR-20-20-3, in accordance with R.I.
+Gen. Laws § 21-28-3.32 and 216-RICR-20-20-3 for each new admission and at each annual physical examination of the individual. - 8.
 Prior to an individual's admission to an OTP, the following information shall be entered into the Department's BHOLD system: - a.
 The individual's initials (first, middle, last); - b.
 Date of birth; - c.
 Last four (4) digits of the person's Social Security number; - d.
 Anticipated date of admission; and - e.
 Gender. - 9.
 If the BHOLD system is inoperable, prior to admitting any individual, the OTP shall contact each of the other OTPs in Rhode Island to verify that the individual is not receiving services from another OTP. - a.
 The documentation of these contacts shall be noted in the individual's treatment record and the OTP shall submit the individual's data to the BHOLD system as soon as it is operable. - 10.
 Person-Centered (Treatment) Planning - a.
-An initial person-centered plan shall be completed within the ninety patient/client goals and method for measuring these goals that meets criteria set out in Department service guidelines for personcentered (treatment) planning. - b.
-Person-centered plans shall be reviewed, revised, and updated every six (6) months.
+An initial person-centered plan shall be completed within the ninety (90) days of each person's admission to the OTP reflecting patient/client goals and method for measuring these goals that meets criteria set out in Department service guidelines for personcentered (treatment) planning. - b.
+Person-centered plans shall be reviewed, revised, and updated every six (6) months. - c.
+A new person-centered plan shall be developed at least once every twelve (12) months.